 - increased licking in the genital and abdominal area

-- Cat withdraws or reacts aggressively to advances
+- cat withdraws or reacts aggressively to advances

 - Cat sleeps a lot